acwatt/econ220a/problem set 2/NevoCode/README syntax changes.md

+# Install the Optimiation Toolbox
+First, you need to make sure the Optimization Toolbox is installed in your version of matlab.
+If you type "fminunc" into the command window in Matlab, it will prompt you that you need to install the Optimization Toolbox add on.
+Install the add on (you will need to sign into your account).

+# Getting foptions

+# Making updates from version 5.1
 Using the following PDF, I needed to make several syntax changes to the old Matlab 5.1 code for it to run on Matlab R2022a.
-"Optimization Toolbox -- User�s Guide, Version 2"
+"Optimization Toolbox -- User's Guide, Version 2" https://instruct.uwo.ca/engin-sc/391b/downloads/optim_tb.pdf
-https://instruct.uwo.ca/engin-sc/391b/downloads/optim_tb.pdf

 Pg 96, section "Converting Your Code to Version 2 Syntax" has a syntax convertion table that I used to make the following changes to the code: